Halokavod/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5.This prints all single digit numbers of base 10 starting from 0, followed by a new line.

+6.This program prints all single digit numbers of base 10 starting from 0, followed by a new line.

 7.This program prints the lowercase alphabet in reverse, followed by a new line.